opea-project/GenAIComps/comps/dataprep/redis/multimodal_langchain/README.md

 ## 4.3 Consume *generate_captions* API

-**Use case:** This API should be used when a video does not have meaningful audio.
+**Use case:** This API should be used when a video does not have meaningful audio or does not have audio.

-In this use case, rather than making use of transcripts, this microservice will employ a LVM to generate the captions for video frames.
-To leverage LVM, please refer to this [README](../../../llms/README.md) to start LVM microservice first before starting this microservice.
+In this use case, transcript either does not provide any meaningful information or does not exist.
+Thus, it is preferred to leverage a LVM microservice to summarize the video frames.

 - Single video upload